bilde2910/FreeField/docs/accounts.rst

 Each user on FreeField is assigned to a group.
 The group functions as a permission tier, and changing the group that a user is a member of will result in that user being granted or revoked permissions on FreeField.

-The concept of groups is explained in greater detail on the :doc:`/permissions` page.
+.. hint:: The concept of groups is explained in greater detail on the
+          :doc:`/permissions` page.

 Actions
 ^^^^^^^